We use cookies to personalise content for you and to analyse our traffic. Find out more how we use cookies. Accept Cookies

 Mainit Point

-This site is atypical of Anilao, consisting of a current-swept boulder-strewn slope.
+This dive site is a typical of Anilao, consisting of a current-swept boulder-strewn slope.
 If the currents are strong some of these larger rocks provide welcome shelter, particularly for photographers.
 Mainit means hot, and the current rushing through the Maricaban Strait can get spicy, but it feeds a colourful and coral-heavy reef with myriad nudibranchs crawling all over it.
 In truth it is more of a wide-angle dive with larger species hanging in the nutrient-rich flow.
 You can expect giant trevally, whitetip reef sharks and dog-toothed tuna.
 Great barracuda are one of the key species here and the individuals seen at Mainit Point can be of impressive bulk.
 If you are diving in low current conditions, the site can take on a very different character.
 There may be fewer pelagics so you can concentrate on the reef and the cave at about 7-8m depth which may have some whitetips resting in it.

 Verde Island